Everyone has heard of quantum boards by now.

-The additional Osram LEDs add a 660 nm deep red light that give plants a huge boost during the bloom stage.
+The additional LH351 LEDs add a 660 nm deep red light that give plants a huge boost during the bloom stage.
 It results in bigger and more potent yields.

-When it comes to HLG lights with a spectrum consisting only of 3000K or 4000K white light (which is most of their other fixtures), you lose that extra flowering boost from the deep red light.
+When it comes to HLG lights with a spectrum consisting only of 3000K or 4000K white light (their older fixtures), you lose that extra flowering boost from the deep red light.

 The 3000K spectrum is a bit warmer (more reddish) than the 3500K white light in the RSpec, so it is also great for flowering, but you do miss that additional deep red light.
 The 4000K spectrum works well for flowering, too, but not as well as the RSpec or the 3000K.

-If you want an LED grow light that provides ultraviolet or infrared wavelengths, try the Phlizon series.
+If you want an LED grow light that provides ultraviolet or infrared wavelengths on its own, try the Phlizon series.
 That said, I usually prefer to just add some fluorescent bulbs for additional UV light, since it only really makes a difference during the last few weeks of flowering.
 And even that is disputed.